Going to primary school

 Frequently asked questions

-Which schools does my child have priority at?
+At which schools does my child have priority?

-How is my distance to the priority schools calculated?
+How is the distance to priority schools calculated?

 Do all schools participate?